rjones-lf/iroha/docs/source/guides/configuration.rst

 -------------------------------

-- ``max_proposal_size`` is the maximum  amount of transactions that can be in one proposal.
+- ``max_proposal_size`` is the maximum  amount of transactions that can be in one proposal, and as a result in a single block as well.
+So, by changing this value you define the size of potential block.
 For a starter you can stick to ``10``.
 However, we recommend to increase this number if you have a lot of transactions per second.
 - ``proposal_delay`` is a maximum waiting time in milliseconds before emitting a new proposal.
 Proposal is emitted if the ``max_proposal_size`` is reached or ``proposal_delay`` milliseconds had passed.
-You can start with ``5000`` and increase this number if you have a lot of transactions per second.
+You can start with ``5000`` and increase this number if you have a lot of transactions per second since it is likely that with an intense load (over 100 transactions per second) and low value of ``proposal_delay`` there will be many proposals of small size.
 - ``vote_delay`` is a waiting time in milliseconds before sending vote to the next peer.
 Optimal value depends heavily on the amount of Iroha peers in the network (higher amount of nodes requires longer ``vote_delay``).
 We recommend